-- 1) Eave and Valley Protection - 1) must be installed on the supporting deck. - 2) is required for all RoofStar-guaranteed Architectural Sheet Metal Roof systems.
+- 1) Eave and Valley Protection - 1) must be installed on the supporting deck. - 2) is required for all RoofStar-guaranteed Architectural Sheet Metal Roof Systems.
 Eave protection must be a RoofStar-accepted self-adhered modified bituminous membrane. - 3) may also serve as an air or vapour control, or as both, when installed in combination with the underlayment.
 See also 6.1.2 above. - 4) must be carried a minimum of 600 mm (24") inside interior walls, or 900 mm (36") in heavy snow load conditions (For RoofStar Guarantee purposes, high snow load is considered regional areas with snow loading higher than 3.5 kPa as referenced in the National Building Code Appendix C "Climatic Information for Building Design in Canada".
-See also 1.3.3 High Snow Loads). - 2) Underlayments - 1) are required over the entire supporting deck surface. - 3) A separation space beneath metal panels
+See also 1.3.3 High Snow Loads). - 2) Underlayments - 1) are required over the entire supporting deck surface. - 3) A separation space beneath metal panels - 1) is required on slopes less than 1:3 (4" in 12"). - 2) is recommended when the roof slope exceeds 1:3 (4" in 12").
+See 8.1.2 (4).

-- 1) is required on slopes less than 1:3 (4" in 12"). - 2) is recommended when the roof slope exceeds 1:3 (4" in 12").
-See 8.1.2 (4). - 4) Ventilation may be achieved by either of the following options: - 1) Support the metal panels with entangled mesh having a thickness of at least 7 mm (1/4") and secure the panels with standard panel clips supported on EPDM pads equal in thickness to the entangled mesh (9.2.4 (3)).
+- 4) Ventilation may be achieved by either of the following options: - 1) Support the metal panels with entangled mesh having a thickness of at least 7 mm (1/4") and secure the panels with standard panel clips supported on EPDM pads equal in thickness to the entangled mesh (9.2.4 (3)).
 See also 8.2.4 Ventilation. - 2) Elevate unsupported metal panels above the underlying substrate materials by at least 10 mm (3/8") and secure the panels with tall panel clips; EPDM pads and entangled mesh are not required.
-This approach is acceptable to the Guarantor provided the Design Authority supplies the Guarantor with written engineering certification that - 1) the clips will adequately secure and support the elevated panels. - 2) the clips will adequately secure and support the elevated panels.
+This approach is acceptable to the Guarantor provided the Design Authority supplies the Guarantor with written engineering certification that - 1) the clips will adequately secure and support the elevated panels. - 2) the panels are suitable as spanning members and will support anticipated live loads (see 1.3 (1); also see 9.1.1 (9)).